christa-r/rt-game/README.md

 GitHub will send you a verification email.
 Click the link in that email to verify your account.

 ## **Create a MongoDB Account**
 MongoDB is a popular NoSQL database, and MongoDB Atlas offers a free cloud-hosted database service.
-MongoDB is where data from the website app hosted on Heroku is stored.
+MongoDB is where data from the website app (game) hosted on Heroku is stored.

 **1. Visit MongoDB Atlas:**
 Go to https://www.mongodb.com/cloud/atlas.